hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 ---
-title: The 5 Best Fleece Jackets for 2016
+title: Best Fleece Jackets for 2016
 description: Top 5 of the best fleece jackets 2015 for hiking and backpacking
 date: 2015-03-04 17:20:20
 category: articles